 Lisson Arches is sited adjacent to disused railway arches within the Church Street ward.
 This development will provide 44 sheltered accommodation flats, 1 scheme manager's flat, and 14 private sale flats for adults aged 55 and over.
 The scheme is based on a two-stage tender process, with continuing negotiations taking place with the preferred main contractor (United Living).
 The on-going enabling works are being undertaken by FM Conway.
-The latter consists of several major service diversions that pose numerous logistical and technical difficulties that are having a detrimental impact upon the progress in delivering the programme.
+The latter consists of several major service diversions that pose numerous logistical and technical difficulties that are having an impact upon the in delivery programme.